Elevation: 6,807 ft

 This peak is not in the book.

-The highpoint of the North Fork Owyhee Wilderness doesn’t look like much on a map but it’s in a very scenic and remote area of Idaho that just begs for more exploration.
+The highpoint of the North Fork Owyhee Wilderness doesn’t look like much on a map, but it’s in a very scenic and remote area of Idaho that just begs for more exploration.
+USGS Indian Meadows

-Fair warning: we did not take the most direct route.
+We did not take the most direct route.
 There are some roads that lead to Indian Meadows just north of the peak.
 I can’t vouch for the conditions of the roads but they can be reached from the north side of South Mountain.
-And from those roads, the peak would be a very short climb.
-However if you’re looking for a little more adventure, Corral Creek Gorge is a fantastic, wild area to explore.
+From those roads, the peak is a very short climb.
+However, if you’re looking for a little more adventure, Corral Creek Gorge is a fantastic, wild area to explore.
 This write-up is focused on the peak but more information on the gorge can be found here.

-The ridge is broad at first but becomes more defined the closer you get to the highpoint.
-There is a lot of brush to pick through but deer trails are plentiful and make the going easier.
-You’ll see the rocky highpoint as you approach.
-There are three prominent points and they are all close enough in elevation to be the actual highpoint.
-However, we scouted all three and decided the middle point looked slightly higher.
+The ridge is broad at first but becomes more defined the closer you get to the high point.
+There is a lot of brush to pick through, but deer trails are plentiful and make the going easier.
+You’ll see the rocky high point as you approach.
+There are three prominent points.
+They are all close enough in elevation to be the actual high point.
+We scouted all three potential summits and decided the middle point looked slightly higher.